 To this day, my parents have apple trees growing on their farm.
 Years ago we decided that our favorite apples are Red Prince Apples.
 These apples have a unique flavor combination that is both sweet and juicy and crisp and tangy.

 Red Prince apples are delicious when eaten fresh, used in salads, baked, cooked, sauteed, and for much more.
 These apples have a nutrient-rich, deep, red color which indicates that they are high in antioxidants.
 Red Prince apples are basically go-to apples that are good for nearly everything!

 NOTE: Although I do not precook my apples, my mother does.
 Mom adds just a little water in a saucepan, adds the sliced apples and cooks them until they are tender.
 She drains any excess liquid before adding the other ingredients then pours the apple mixture into the pie crust and bakes according to the directions.

 A rustic mini cast iron apple pie is another fun way to serve Grandma’s Favorite Apple Pie.
-One recipe will make two 6.5-inch mini pies.
+One recipe will make one 6.5-inch mini pie.

 Bite-size apple pie tarts are made similarly, however, instead of using a pie pan you’ll need to use mini tart pans.
 No top crust is necessary, just a light dusting of powdered sugar after they are finished baking.

 If you love apple pie then you’ll love Apple Pie Oatmeal for breakfast or snack time.